Monday, 26 September 2016

 It is known that a portion of the Exhibition buildings were taken down and re-erected at Burnside for the Kempthorne Prosser & Co, drug company as tenders were called.
 What this specifically comprised of is unknown and may not have been rebuilt in the same form.
 All their buildings at Burnside were demolished many years ago.
 It would appear that a great quantity of deconstructed material was also simply sold off on site by the auctioneers.

 In 2022 I discovered an intriguing reference (my thanks to JDP Econ Publications) to the fate of the brick Art Gallery buildings.
 When the history of the 1925-26 New Zealand and South Seas Exhibition (held in Dunedin) was written, part of the Art Gallery buildings were then being used as a seed store.
 While rather distinctive old brick buildings survive at 260 Vogel street no one has subsequently linked these to the 1889-90 Exhibition buildings.
 Obviously heavily altered with new roofing and entranceways and now converted into individual industrial business premises, probably only a full survey and title search of the buildings would confirm my (strong) suspicions.
-But if you happen to walk past one of the premises when the doors are open you will observe a tell-tale bricked up archway at the rear which would, I believe, match one of the archways between the galleries.
-I didn't feel confident enough to go in and ask to take a photo however I did email the Southern Heritage Trust but never received a response other than an auto response.
+I did email the Southern Heritage Trust asking if they knew anything about these buildings but never received a response other than an auto response.

 The Exhibition "Octagon" as viewed in 2007